Rustler Yachts

 Rustler Yachts is a British yachtbuilder based in Falmouth, Cornwall, with a reputation for handbuilding high quality, semi-custom yachts.
 The yachts are primarily cruising-orientated designs, built from glassfibre composite, with traditional hull forms and heavily built construction.

+History

 The origins of Rustler are in the mid-1960s, when Kim Holman designed the Rustler 31 for Russell Anstey of Poole (hence the name Rustler, a play on Russell).
 Russell started Anstey Yachts and built the first thirty five or so.
 The molds were then sold on and she was built by various companies.
 In the early 1980s, Orion Marine and its founder Ralph Hogg began building the traditional Rustler 36 design.